 - 1. Run MAP Client, choose $File \rightarrow Open$ and select HOME/projects/mapclient-workflows/DTP-Simulation-Task3. - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 2.18).
+This simple workflow should look similar to that used in task 1 above (Fig. 1.23).
 The workflow is preconfigured so there is no configuration required. - 3.
-Click the Execute button and you should get a widget displayed as per Fig. 2.23. - 4.
+Click the Execute button and you should get a widget displayed as per Fig. 1.28. - 4.
 You can now investigate the effect of changing the tolerance value and maximum step size on the simulation result.
 Not all combinations will successfully complete.
-Example results are shown in Fig. 2.24. - 5.
-After exploring the effects of the integrator parameters and the simulated model behaviour, see if you can answer the following questions. - (a) With h = 0.0, how loose can the tolerance be and still get an accurate solution?
+Example results are shown in Fig. 1.29. - 5.
+After exploring the effects of the integrator parameters and the simulated model behaviour, see if you can answer the following questions. - 1.
+With h = 0.0, how loose can the tolerance be and still get an accurate solution? - 2.
+How tight can you make the tolerance before the computational cost outweighs any improvement in solution accuracy? - 3.
+Is there any value of h that will give an accurate solution for a tolerance of 0.01?

-Fig. 2.23: The user interface in this task is similar to that described in Fig. 2.19, and the common elements behave the same.
+Fig. 1.28: The user interface in this task is similar to that described in Fig. 1.24, and the common elements behave the same.
 We now are only using the CVODE integration method so h is the maximum step size with h=0 indicating an unlimited step size.
 The tolerance value for the simulation can also be edited in this interface.

-Fig. 2.24: Simulation results for a selection of simulations of the ICC model using various configurations of the CVODE integratior.
+Fig. 1.29: Simulation results for a selection of simulations of the ICC model using various configurations of the CVODE integratior.